mlavergn/mdm/README.md

 3rd party daemons on a client system can result in system slowdowns and increased resource usage, particularly when upgrades to the OS occur and change the assumptions underlying the 3rd party software.

 Our recommendation would be to rely on macOS's built-in MDM capabilities which are guaranteed to be current with any system updates.
+In addition, relying on software that does not respect the macOS sandbox, such as vendor specific installers, provides a higher value attack vector for hackers.

 ## Use at your own risk